EU Licensed4.8/5

 Usage & Dosage

-Start at 200 mcg once daily in the morning.
-If blood pressure is not adequately controlled after three weeks, increase to 400 mcg daily (as a single dose or divided into two doses).
-Maximum: 600 mcg daily in divided doses.
+Start at 0.2 mg once daily in the morning.
+If blood pressure is not adequately controlled after three weeks, the dose may be increased to 0.4 mg daily (given as 0.2 mg twice daily or 0.

 Side Effects